Betsimisaraka/portfolio-gatsby/content/blog/front-end-finals/index.md

 demo: photograph.anita.onja.org
 ---

-This a portfolio page which a photographer can use to demonstrate their work.
+This is a portfolio page which can be used by a photographer to demonstrate their work.

 I built this project from scratch using semantic HTML, CSS and SASS as a CSS preprocessor to create a responsive webpage following BEM notation.
 It also marked my first go at writing Vanilla JavaScript which I used to get the image slider working smoothly.